Cog-Creators/Red-DiscordBot/README.md

 python -m pip install
 ```
 instead.
 Now, about the configuration.
-Open config.json with a text editor and replace EMAILHERE and PASSWORDHERE with your bot's account details (make a dedicated discord account).
+- Open config.json with a text editor and replace EMAILHERE and PASSWORDHERE with your bot's account details (make a dedicated discord account).
+- Run red.py

 That's it.
-Run red.py and creare a role called "Transistor" in the server to be able to use the admin commands.
+Remember to make the bot join your server (login into its account through Discord and join it manually) and create a role called "Transistor" in the server to be able to use the admin commands.
 Take a look at the command list and have fun.

 ### General commands